VikParuchuri/boston-python-ml/index.md

   * Create a machine learning model and measure error
   * Do a chi-squared test or a fisher test of significance.
 * The tests essentially say "Is feature x significantly different between low and high scoring texts"?
+* P-value -- the lower the p-value, the more significant the difference is.
+Generally, a .05 or a .01 is a good threshold for significance.

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10.png)